2021–22 Big Ten Conference women's basketball season: Preseason national polls

-Post season
+Postseason

 Big Ten tournament

-Iowa won the conference tournament from March 2–6, 2022, at the Gainbridge Fieldhouse, Indianapolis, IN.
+Iowa won the conference tournament from March 2 to March 6, 2022, at the Gainbridge Fieldhouse, Indianapolis, Indiana.
 All 14 teams from the conference play at the tournament.
 The top 10 teams receive a first-round bye and the top four teams receive a double bye.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record of all Division I opponents, after coin toss if necessary.